lynnlilu/lynnlilu.github.io/_pages/about.md

 News
 =====
+\[Jan.
+2024\] I recieved the Distinguished Service Award of IEEE GreenCom.

 \[Dec.
 2023\] I received the Excellent Collaboration Award of HW-ZJU Joint Lab.

 \[Dec.
 2023\] One paper was accepted by ACM IUI, which was completed by my advised Ph.D. student Qianniu Chen.
 Congratulations!